SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/screen/activities-tab.md

 ![Activities section tab (Diary) -screenshot][img4]

 The **Activities** section tab gives you an overview of activities and acts as a to-do list.
-It contains, among other things, meetings and to-dos that you have not yet completed and you can use it to temporarily store follow-ups that you have not yet allocated to a particular time or date.
+It contains, among other things, [meetings and to-dos][2] that you have not yet completed and you can use it to temporarily store follow-ups that you have not yet allocated to a particular time or date.

 The activities list does not change when you switch between the different tabs in the top section of the Diary screen.